ArloL/arlol.github.io/_includes/Thesis.md

 In this thesis I will present a framework that enables these interactions.

 ## Research goals

+> Turn these into research goals and not framework stuff.

 The basis of these research goals comes from the [Google Web Toolkit](https://developers.google.com/web-toolkit/) and many parts are copied or adapted from it's [mission statement](https://developers.google.com/web-toolkit/makinggwtbetter#introduction).